-To get started with this procedure, your physician may first give you a sedative.
-He or she will then ask you to lie face down and will proceed to inject a local anesthetic into your skin over the painful area.
+To begin a cervical selective nerve root block procedure, your physician may give you a sedative.
+He or she will then have you lie face down, and will proceed to inject a local anesthetic into your skin over the painful area.

-Once your doctor is satisfied that the needle is in the correct position, he or she will inject lidocaine, a type of anesthetic, and a steroid, such as cortisone, into the nerve root.
+When your doctor is satisfied that the needle is in the correct position, she or he will inject both lidocaine, a type of anesthetic, as well as a steroid, such as cortisone, into the nerve root.